Panel 1: “Smartness of Technology” or “Smartness of Learners”: Is it a Zero-Sum Game? Or Can We Have Both?

 Ching-Huei CHEN, National Changhua University of Education, Taiwan

-Lu- Fang LING, Institute of Applied English, National Taiwan Ocean University, Taiwan
+Lu- Fang LIN, Institute of Applied English, National Taiwan Ocean University, Taiwan

 Lung-Hsiang WONG, National Institute of Education, Nanyang Technological University, Singapore,